Mastering Plaster Techniques for Modern Mexican-Inspired Wall Art

 Historical Significance of Plaster in Home Decor

 Plaster has been used in home decor for thousands of years.
 Ancient Egyptians used it to create smooth walls in tombs.
-Greeks and Romans made elaborate plaster reliefs.
-During the Renaissance, plaster became popular for ornate ceiling designs.
-It was used to create intricate moldings and cornices.
+Greeks and Romans made detailed plaster reliefs.
+During the Renaissance, plaster became popular for ornate ceilings.
+It was used to create intricate designs and moldings.

 In the 18th and 19th centuries, plaster was widely used in grand homes.
-It allowed for the creation of decorative elements at a lower cost than stone.
-Plaster could mimic more expensive materials like marble.
+It could mimic more expensive materials like marble.
+Plaster allowed for elaborate decor at a lower cost.
 In the 20th century, plaster techniques evolved.
 New styles emerged, from Art Deco to Mid-Century Modern.
+Plaster art adapted to changing tastes in interior design.

 Why Texture Plaster Art Remains Popular in the United States